Victhagas/Victhagas/_pages/home.md

 title: "Neural Pathways Lab - Home"
 layout: homelay
 excerpt: "Neural Pathways at Sheffield University."
 sitemap: false
 permalink: /
 ---

 <div style="margin-top: 30px;">
   <p>Welcome to the Neural Pathways laboratory!
 We are a dynamic research group.
 Our aim is to explore and understand, obviously, the neural pathways and its implications, including neuronal newtworks models, brain-imaging, and machine learning.
-We want to be able to investigate the most briliant instrument of us humans, our brain. (see Research).</p>
+We want to be able to investigate the most briliant instrument of us humans, our brain.</p>
 </div>